On this page

 4.8 Members of UTS staff authorised to approve fundraising projects and cultivation of donors are outlined in the UTS Delegations.

-4.9 Donor cultivation must be undertaken in a planned and coordinated manner in collaboration with the Advancement Unit to avoid overlapping, conflicting or otherwise inappropriate approaches to donors.
+4.9 Donor cultivation must be undertaken in a planned and coordinated manner in collaboration with the Advancement and Alumni Unit to avoid overlapping, conflicting or otherwise inappropriate approaches to donors.

-4.10 Donors should seek independent legal and financial advice as required with regard to their gift or agreement.
+4.10 Donors should seek independent legal and financial advice as required for their gift or agreement.

-4.11 The Office of the Vice-President Advancement is responsible for developing and maintaining a list of approved fundraising projects for the university.
-Staff with approval authority for fundraising projects are responsible for ensuring project inclusion on the Advancement Unit list of projects in line with the Data Governance Policy.
+4.11 The Advancement and Alumni Unit is responsible for developing and maintaining a list of approved fundraising projects for the university.
+Staff with approval authority for fundraising projects are responsible for ensuring project inclusion on the list in line with the Data Governance Policy.

 Donations management

-4.12 UTS accepts donations in cash, in-kind, by bequest or in any other manner deemed appropriate by the donor and the university in line with this policy.
+4.12 UTS accepts donations in cash, in-kind, by bequest or in any other manner deemed appropriate by UTS and the donor in line with this policy.

-4.13 Donations to the university must be accepted and managed in line with the relevant donation procedures and the Delegations.
+4.13 Donations must be accepted and managed in line with the relevant donation procedures and the Delegations.

 4.14 UTS may decide at its absolute discretion to decline a donation.
-A record of all declined donations will be kept by the Advancement Unit.
+A record of all declined donations will be kept by the Advancement and Alumni Unit.

 4.15 In accepting or declining a donation, the relevant staff member with delegated authority should ensure that appropriate risk reviews are undertaken as part of the approval process.